jstentz/christmas-lights/lights/lights/README.md

 ### 3D animations

-To support animations that rely on the spatial location of the lights on the tree, we provide another `(500, 3)`-shaped array of the points locations.
-Each row corresponds to a single (x, y, z) location.
+To support animations that rely on the spatial location of the lights on the tree, we provide another `(500, 3)`-shaped array of the points' 3D locations.
+Each row corresponds to a single (x, y, z) coordinate.
 The points have been centered around their mean and scaled such that all coordinates are within the range [-1, +1].
 Each row in the array of points maps directly to the same row in `self.frameBuf`.
-To access these points, use the following import line:
+To access these points, use the following import:

 ```python
 from lights.utils.geometry import POINTS_3D